hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 *training data*, we hopefully have a function that *generalises* well enough to classify arbitrary image input.

+#### Softmax activation and cross entropy loss

-The first step in this learning process is to introduce a *loss* function, $\mathcal{L}$.
+The first step in the learning process is to introduce a *loss* function, $\mathcal{L}$.
 This is a function that quantifies the *disagreement* between what our classifier suggests for the scores and what our training data provides as the known truth.
 Thus, this loss